Create a new C++ project in whatever way you prefer.

 }

-// This function runs once per frame, and is the heart of the program
+// This function runs once per frame, and is the heart of the application

 SDL_AppResult SDL_AppIterate(void* appstate)